jvhagey/Tutorials/pages/mydoc/mydoc_wdl.md

 Here is our DAG for this workflow.
 {% include image.html file="Bash.png" url="" alt="Bash" caption="" max-width="600" %}

-Next we will do a similar example with bash, in which we will open the `read_lengths.csv` file that was created and then extract the 3rd column using cut like this `cat ${​​​​​​​​​​read_lengths}​​​​​​​​​​ | cut -d, -f3`.
+Next we will do a similar example with bash, in which we will open the `read_lengths.csv` file that was created and then extract the 3rd column using cut like this `cat ${read_lengths} | cut -d, -f3`.

 The full workflow looks like this now: